biocomplexnet/biocomplexnet.github.io/README.md

 # Scientific Program & Workshops

-It is desirable for every participant to present their scientific work.
+It is desirable but no mandatory for every participant to present their scientific work.
 This is an excellent opportunity to share your scientific expertise and connect with people interested in your topic.
-If you're a member of the Bioinformatics & Complex Networks Lab, your presentation is mandatory.

 We have two kinds of talks: